input-output-hk/cardano-ops/bench/README.md

-    These topology files reside in the `topologies` subdirectory of `cardano-ops`, and are called `bench-TYPE-N.nix`, where N is the intended cluster size, and TYPE is topology type -- either `distrib` or `eu-central-1`.
+    These topology files reside in the `topologies` subdirectory of `cardano-ops`, and are called `bench-TYPE-N.nix`, where N is the intended cluster size, and TYPE is topology type -- either `dense` or `eu-central-1`.

     Changes beyond mere size require direct, manual intervention into